gshipley/summitlab14/Chapters/05-ConfigureLocalMachineForDNS.md

 	domain example.com
 	nameserver 209.x.x.x

-Ensure to replace the *209.x.x.x* IP address with the correct one of your broker host.
+Be sure to replace the *209.x.x.x* IP address with the correct one of your broker host.

 After you have applied the changes, we can now test that name resolution is working correctly.
 To test this out, ping the broker and node hosts from your local machine: